ruehledeveloper/wit-app-support/README.md

 For technical issues or feedback, please open an "Issue" here on GitHub or contact us at:
 **ruehle.developer@gmail.com**

+Customer support is available in English and German.
+Other languages may be translated using automated tools.

+### Data Controller:
+Wit App (independent developer)
+Location: United States
+Contact: ruehle.developer@gmail.com

 ---

+## Acceptable Use

+You agree not to use Wit for any unlawful, harmful, or abusive purposes.
+This includes, but is not limited to, analyzing or distributing content that is illegal, infringes on the rights of others, or violates applicable laws and regulations.

+Wit reserves the right to take reasonable technical measures to protect the service from misuse, including limiting or restricting access to the service where feasible.

+---

-## ⚖️ Legal & Disclaimer
+## Legal & Disclaimer
-Wit provides AI-generated insights for informational purposes only.
+Wit provides AI-generated insights for informational purposes only and should not be relied upon as the sole basis for decisions involving financial, legal, or safety risks.
 Even the most advanced AI systems can make mistakes. **Always verify critical safety information.**
 *Wit is provided "as is" under the [Apple Standard EULA](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/).*

+---